On-site or off-site: 5 questions to answer before choosing where to host your content

 - Integration with other tools, plugins, software, etc.

-Every platform you’ll find should have these features, but there’s a give-and-take between these features and the platform.
+Every platform you’ll find should have these features, but there’s a give and take between these features and the platform.

-For example, WordPress is known as a powerful platform because its capabilities, tech specs and more are so customizable.
-With tons of plugins, widgets, specs and other features, WordPress can be shaped and molded into whatever you want.
+For example, WordPress is known as a powerful platform because its capabilities, tech specs, and more are so customizable.
+With tons of plugins, widgets, specs, and other features, WordPress can be shaped and molded into whatever you want.
 It virtually has no limitations, but it does require knowledge of code and expertise within the platform.
-Medium, on the other hand, has lots of limitations, as you can’t mess with the code, but its clean interface and WYSIWYG editor may be enough for your content.
+Medium, on the other hand, has lots of limitations, as you can’t mess with the code—but its clean interface and WYSIWYG editor may be enough for your content.
 Tumblr is an interesting combination of the two, in that you can easily adapt code, but you still have to use Tumblr’s rigid CMS platform to create different types of posts.

 It’s kind of a left-field question, but still an important one to answer.
 Essentially it boils down to answering how this platform meets the needs of your branding.
 Is it important to your brand that you have control of the design?
 Platforms that lack a lot of customization (re: Medium, LinkedIn) may not be the best fit if you want complete control over design—or features or plugins or anything else that affects branding.

 It’s important to remember if the platform’s brand is in sync with what your brand aspires to.
 For example, LinkedIn and Medium are both known as thought leadership hubs.
 As a B2B brand, which platform better works for your branding and theirs?
 Most likely, that would be LinkedIn.
-Alternatively, as a B2C brand creating long form content, Medium is a better fit than LinkedIn would be.
+Alternatively, as a B2C brand creating long-form content, Medium is a better fit than LinkedIn would be.

-Aka, are you thinking of the future?
+In other words, are you thinking of the future?
 While it’s true that you can jump ship to another shinier looking ship at any time, hopefully, you chose an option that can adapt to your future needs.
 Ideally, your content efforts will grow in years to come.
 Maybe you’ll want to create a branded publication or add new verticals; maybe you’ll need more bandwidth or design options or other features and capabilities your current platform does not have.
 That will cost money and time and maybe your soul.
 Just kidding on the last part.